terrorizer1980/docs-exchange-api/source/includes/_retail_gateway.md

 ### Sequence Numbers

-Each message sent from the server will contain a sequence number seqnum which will be incremented by 1 with each message.
-If the client receives an seqnum which has skipped one or more sequences, it indicates that a message was missed and the client is recommended to restart the websocket connection.
+Each message sent from the server will contain a sequence number `seqnum` which will be incremented by 1 with each message.
+If the client receives a `seqnum` which has skipped one or more sequences, it indicates that a message was missed and the client is recommended to restart the websocket connection.

 ### Event